cyfral123/HisTools/README.md

 # How to use
 The default key to open the features menu is `Right Shift`.
 You can change it in the config, look for it in your mod manager.

-You can also change the color palette there.
+(You can also change the color palette there)

 Everything is configured optimally by default, but you can adjust a features settings by clicking the `wrench icon` next to its toggle button.